gianlucarossi06/data-organon/_posts/2023-04-20-OCI-Golden-Gate-Disaster-Recovery-Architecture-(Part-I).md

 In this post, I start with the primary region (_RegionA_) configurations, and then I describe the secondary region (_RegionB_) ones.
 Configurations differ, but in reality, primary region and secondary region should have specular configurations because primary and secondary are only temporary concepts.
 A primary region can switch to secondary region, and vice versa, at any time.

-Therefore you should consider to add:
+Therefore, you should consider to add:

 In _RegionB_: